 Lin, Z.; Ierapetritou, M.; Nikolakis, V. Phthalic anhydride production from hemicellulose solutions: Technoeconomic analysis and life cycle assessment.
 AlChE J. 2015, 61 (11), 3708-3718.

 Harmful if swallowed.
 Causes skin irritation.
+May cause an allergic skin reaction.
 Causes serious eye damage.
 May cause allergy or asthma symptoms or breathing difficulties if inhaled.
-May cause an allergic skin reaction.
 May cause respiratory irritation.
+May form combustible dust concentrations in air